ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab00.md

 Login to your CSIL account, and create a ~/cs56 subdirectory.

 In that directory, use your favorite text editor (e.g. `vim`, `emacs`) to create a file containing the following code.
-Call the file `HelloWorld.java`.
+Call the file `Hello.java`.
 Put your name instead of `Your Name Here`.

-(Side note: if you prefer it, two new editors are now available on CSIL staring Summer 2018: [atom](https://ucsb-cs16.github.io/topics/atom/) and [visual studio code](https://ucsb-cs16.github.io/topics/code/).
+(Side note: if you prefer it, two new editors are now available on CSIL staring Summer 2018: [atom](https://ucsb-cs16.github.io/topics/atom/) and [visual studio code](https://ucsb-cs16.github.io/topics/code/).)

 ```java